 We travel the most when we learn something new.
 And we learn when we come to a place full of stories and inspiration.
 What we find in such places is that it is the sadness that makes the sun-shine brighter, and it is the spirit of people that makes this world more beautiful.
 This applies to McLeod Ganj – a nondescript sleepy hamlet in the foothills of the Himalayas – in an absolute and unconditional sense.

 I decided to visit McLeod Ganj to experience Tibetan Buddhist culture, as this place is now home to its government in exile and the revered Dalai Lama with his several thousand Tibetan people.
-And no wonder the city lives upto its tag of small Tibet and the “little Lhasa”.
-I found the Buddhists living in Mcleod Ganj more religiously inclined (though I’m not comparing), with almost everyone I spoke to having the highest sense of regard for Dalai Lama.
+And no wonder the city lives up to its tag of small Tibet and the “Little Lhasa”.
+I found the Buddhists living in Mcleod Ganj more religiously inclined (though I’m not comparing), with almost everyone I spoke to have the highest sense of regard for Dalai Lama.

 I’ve visited quite a few other Buddhist villages around India and in Bhutan but when I was in McLeod Ganj, it felt different altogether.
-It is like one of those inspiring places, where the exile and loss of its people, if seen in the right light, doesn’t seem depressing at all.
+It is like one of those inspiring places, where the exile and loss of its people are seen in the right light, doesn’t seem depressing at all.

 “The great courage is still, to gaze as squarely at the light as at death”

 Though it’s a different and perhaps a sad thing that the Buddhist leader – who once had a home in the serene mountains of Lhasa – and ruled far beyond the boundaries of entire Tibet, is now living in the confined spaces of McLeod Ganj, and has been doing so for more than half his age.

 And, that’s not it.
 Almost every other person here had a gloomy past and a sad story to tell; but when you walk through its chill, sharp streets, all you see is a bunch of happy faces – with many walking with their prayer beads and chanting mantras as they go about their day.